Monitor performance

 $Report = New-LegacyReport -Name 'urlhits-by-time' -Version 1 -Start 2026-05-27T00:00:00Z -End 2026-05-29T00:00:00Z -Interval 'DAY' -ObjectIds 12345Get a report

-You need to pass a report name, product family, and reporting area, along with a query ID returned to you from the New-Report command.
+You need to pass a report name, product family, and reporting area, along with a query ID returned by the New-Report command.
+Alternatively, save the output of New-Report and pipe it directly to Get-Report.

 Note: If you don't know which product families and reporting areas are available to you, run the